jm1021/churchofjesuschrist/_posts/2023-09-02-corintians-paul.md

 ## Community or Bond
 Stuggling to maintain unity (Today and in Greece).
 Is there some way Sunday School could do better at building community?
 I am thinking both in and outside of Sunday School class.

 `Community/Bond`.
 A week ago, My wife and I went to a Duran Duran concert.
 We saw Peter Bybee and Tex, Julie Prows.
 This week my wife saw Tauna Lang at Costco.
-In both these scenarios, we had a "bond, connection, or community" feeling; even thought we don't see or talk to these people often.
-Think of the Mathematical possibility that we would even bump into a member.
-Does the Lord bolster us, to have these situations.
+In both these scenarios, we had a "bond, connection, or community" feeling to those we saw; even though we don't see or talk to these people often.
+Think of the Mathematical possibility that we would even bump into a fellow follower of Christ and member of our Ward.
+Does the Lord bolster us, by having these connections?
+Or, are the just by random chance?

 ### Separated by Accomplishment
 About 40 million Americans have left "the church" in the last 25 years.
 This is referring to Christian Churches.
 Often it comes do to lack of bond or community.